 (iv) Child Care

-Under the Child Care Act, 1991, health boards can make a number of applications to court for orders.
+Under the Child Care Act, 1991, the HSE can make a number of applications to court for orders.

 The District Court also has wide powers in relation to liquor and lottery licensing.

 The District Court also deals with miscellaneous actions such as actions taken under the Control of Dogs Acts, applications for citizenship, applications to amend birth and marriage certificates and applications under the Environmental Protection Act, 1992 for orders in connection with noise reduction.

 The District Court consists of sixty four judges including a President.
 The country is divided into twenty three districts with one or more judges permanently assigned to each district and the Dublin Metropolitan District.

 Generally the venue at which a case is heard depends on where an offence was committed. or where the defendant resides or carries on business. or was arrested.
 Each District Court office (with the exception of the Dublin Metropolitan District Court) deals with all elements of the work of the District Court.
 The District Court is known as a court of ‘local and summary jurisdiction’.